Meet the MEd Faculty & Staff

 Consultant PE/HGD (K-12)

-Our advising and admissions teams at Midland University’s Center for Graduate and Professional Studies are a valuable resource to students who have questions about their program, school schedule, or even what books to purchase for next semester!
+Our recruiting and advising team at Midland University is a valuable resource to students who have questions about their program, school schedule, or even what books to purchase for next semester!